ericcornelissen/shescape/CONTRIBUTING.md

 ##### End-to-end Fuzz Testing

-Additionally, there are also end-to-end [fuzz tests] (using [jsfuzz]) for this project.
+Additionally, there are also end-to-end [fuzz tests] (using [Jsfuzz]) for this project.
 All fuzz tests go into the `test/fuzz/` folder.
 You can start fuzzing using the command `npm run fuzz`, which will provide more instructions.

 Fuzz tests aim to find logic flaws or unhandled error scenarios.
 If you improve or add to the fuzz code, please share your improvements.
-Note that fuzz logic must be written in CommonJS (a requirement from [jsfuzz]).
+Note that fuzz logic must be written in CommonJS (a requirement from [Jsfuzz]).

 Upon completion, a fuzz coverage report is generated at `_reports/fuzz/`.
 If it is missing you can use `npm run fuzz:coverage` to generate it on demand.
 Note that this will fail if you did not first run a fuzz session.

 When you discover a bug by fuzzing please keep the crash file.
-If you do not plan to fix the bug, either follow the [security policy] or file a [bug report], depending on the type of bug, and include the crash file.
+If you do not plan to fix the bug, either follow the [security policy] or file a [bug report] (depending on the type of bug) and include the crash file.
 If you do plan to fix the bug, move the crash file to the `test/fuzz/corpus/` folder, remove the "crash-" prefix, and include it in the Pull Request fixing the bug.
 By adding it in this folder the bug will automatically be retested when fuzzing again.